Need help? Call us on

-As a business owner, and regardless of whether you voted Leave or Remain, you’ll no doubt have concerns regarding the financial implications of leaving the EU, from trade agreements and regulations, which could affect your workforce or supply chain, to increases in overheads – it’s looking increasingly likely we’ll all be paying more for our energy following the March 29th divorce date.
+As a business owner, and regardless of whether you voted Leave or Remain, you’ll no doubt have concerns regarding the financial implications of leaving the EU, from trade agreements and regulations, which could affect your workforce or supply chain, to increases in overheads – it’s looking increasingly likely we’ll all be paying more for our energy following the revised divorce date.

 Why your business will pay more for energy after Brexit